jamesSaporito/NixieClock/README.md

 footprint is used on the main board.
 This is used with an [ST-LINK](https://www.st.com/en/development-tools/st-link-v2.html) device (clones should work just fine) to program the MCU.

+### Issues

+Unfortunately, using [stlink](https://github.com/stlink-org/stlink) doesn't seem to work with this particular MCU.
+To get around this, the project can be opened up in STM32CubeIDE and flashed using the built in debugging feature.
+Not ideal, but it works.